Barabasi-Lab/AI-Bind/README.md

 9. /data/sars-busters-consolidated/Auto Docking: Contains all files and results from the validation of AI-Bind on COVID-19 related viral and human proteins.
 10. /data/sars-busters-consolidated/Binding Probability Profile Validation: Contains the files visualizing the active binding sites from auto-dcoking simulations.
 11. /data/sars-busters/Mol2vec: Pre-trained Mol2vec and ProtVec models are available here.
+12. /data/sars-busters-consolidated/s4pred: Includes the code and files for predicting the secondary structure of TRIM59.

 ## Code